Our Regulatory Approach

 Architecture That Speaks for Itself

-Most digital currency regulations target activities such as issuance, transmission, exchange, and custody by centralised entities.
-Zypra's architecture was designed to avoid these activities entirely — not as a workaround, but as a core principle of decentralisation and user sovereignty.
+Most digital-token regulations target activities such as issuance, transmission, exchange, and custody by centralised entities.
+Zypra's architecture was designed to avoid these activities entirely — not as a workaround, but as a core principle of non-custodial design and user sovereignty.

 On-Device Minting